molecula/documentation/docs/cloud/fbc-part1-signup.md

 ---
-id: signup-cloud
 title: How do I signup to FeatureBase Cloud?
-sidebar_label: How do I signup to FeatureBase Cloud?
 ---

 You can sign up and try out Featurebase cloud for [TRIAL PERIOD].